Updated: August 10, 2024

 Tax Audit in Texas

 The Texas Comptroller has the right to audit your Texas state tax returns.
 The Comptroller may audit any return that you submit to the state, but in particular, the state tends to audit a lot of restaurants.
+Depending on the situation and your history of compliance, you may qualify to request a managed audit which is where your tax pro audits the records under the supervision of a state auditor.
 If you're dealing with a sales tax or mixed-beverage tax audit on your restaurant, you should look for a tax pro who has dedicated experience with that type of tax problem.

 Get Help With Unpaid Taxes in Texas